 Treatment Modalities Available

-Treatment includes controlling the symptoms, increasing immunity of the body and preventing secondary symptoms.
+Treatment includes controlling the symptoms, increasing the immunity of the body and preventing secondary symptoms.
 The treatment includes:

 - Treating infection, if any, through antibiotics